Papooch/nestjs-cls/docs/docs/06_plugins/01_available-plugins/01-transactional/index.md

 ### Passing transaction options

 The both the `withTransaction` method and the `Transactional` decorator accepts an optional `TransactionOptions` object as the first argument.
 This object can be used to configure the transaction, for example to set the isolation level or the timeout.

-The type is also provided by the adapter.
+The type of the object is provided by the adapter, so to enforce the correct type, you need to pass the adapter type argument to the `TransactionHost` or to the `Transactional` decorator.

 ```ts
 // highlight-start